PlotDiagnosticResults

 components used. |

-plot_covariance_frobenius(score, batch, rep, max_components=50, normalize=True, caption_prefix='Covariance comparison (PC space)')
+plot_covariance_frobenius(data, batch, rep, max_components=50, normalize=True, caption_prefix='Covariance comparison (PC space)')

 Compute pairwise Frobenius norms of covariance differences between batches